Fresh Content SEO Alternative: Preventing Decay Right from the Start

 Yes, even Wikipedia might be a better choice than the latest start-up that will get acquired and “sunset” soon or that will pivot or get out of business even sooner.

 There is also a hard core technique to prevent link rot for the foreseeable future.
-You can save and download a copy of each page you link out to and the re-upload it once the original goes defunct.
+You can save and download a copy of each page you link out to using Amber and then link it locally it once the original goes defunct.

 I’ve tried saving local copies of webpages to some extent using a third party service but then it went offline itself.
 Oh the irony!